Where Are They Now?

-Chris played drums on Getting Nowhere Fast and the Peel Session.
+Chris played drums on Getting Nowhere Fast.
 He left before they recorded Politics to join Music for Pleasure.

 Music for Pleasure recorded two albums, Into the Rain and Blacklands

-In 1986 he joined Red Lorry Yellow Lorry and played on their second album Paint Your Waggon.
+In 1986 he joined Red Lorry Yellow Lorry and played on their second album Paint Your Wagon.

 Write Said Fred